venuraja79/venuraja79.github.io/_posts/2022-12-25-Domain Adaptation of Language Models.markdown

 * Fine-tuning on a custom task
 * Augment the language model for a new domain
-* Few-shot learning for semantic search
+* Semantic search in domain specific data
 * Aligning the models towards human preferences with Reinforcement Learning

 ### 1. Task based fine-tuning